 CS4All NYC is an equity initiative that focuses on female, black, and Latinx students.
 CS breaks down gender and racial barriers and paves the pathway to greater diversity and equality for tech jobs in the workplace.
 To learn more, please visit cs4all.nyc.
 If you are interested in supporting this initiative, please contact Jennifer Klopp, email@example.com.

 Beginning in 2016, the organization expanded its focus to supporting the national CS education community, and changed its name to CSforALL to represent the full scope of the organization’s programs.
-In the 2018-2019 school year, CS4All NYC has trained 1,629 teachers in 719 schools reaching almost 164,000 students in grades K-12.
+In 2020, a new foundation, Gotham Gives, was established to focus on the NYC-based work including all the responsibilities related to CS4All NYC that CSNYC had managed.

 Financials for the organization can be found here.